mbakr99/inverted-pendulum-control/README.md

 ```
 At first, the controller struggles to keep the pendulum in the desired upright position while maintaining the cart at the center of the plate.
 ![first_gen](inverted_pendulum_pkg/images/first_generations.gif)

+ However, as the optimization progresses, the controller gets better